Blaauwkrantz Nature Reserve

-The Blaauwkrantz Nature Reserve is a small reserve near Makhanda (Grahamstown) for the purpose of conserving the endangered Eastern Province rocky.
-Nearby the reserve is the Waters Meeting Nature Reserve and Buffalo Kloof Protected Environment.
+The Blaauwkrantz Nature Reserve is a small protected area near Makhanda (Grahamstown) designated for the purpose of conserving the endangered Eastern Province rocky.
+Nearby are the Waters Meeting Nature Reserve and Buffalo Kloof Protected Environment.
 The Blaauwkrantz Pass (R67) runs along the length of the reserve, while the Bloukrans River bisects it horizontally.

 History

 In 1985, 198.31 ha of land was proclaimed for the conservation of the endangered Eastern Province rocky.

 Biodiversity

 The reserve, consisting of veld vegetation, has over 200 plant species including aloe and tree euphorbia.
-The pool in the reserve, Blaauwkrantz Pool, is one of the last refuges of the endemic Eastern Province rocky (rocky kurper).
-Birds found on the reserve are fish eagles and kingfisher.
+The Blaauwkrantz Pool in the reserve is one of the last refuges of the endemic Eastern Province rocky (rocky kurper).
+Birds found on the reserve are fish eagle and kingfisher.
 Otters can also be found in the reserve.

 Threats

-The Blaauwkrantz Pool, containing the rocky kurper, faces a number of threats from sewage treatment to agricultural practices like the leaching of fertilisers into the water upstream which lead to the excessive growth of red water fern that cover the water, preventing plankton (which require sunlight in order to survive) from growing which is a source of food for young rocky kurpers.
+The Blaauwkrantz Pool, containing the rocky kurper, faces a number of threats from sewage treatment to agricultural practises like the leaching of fertilisers upstream into the river which lead to the excessive growth of the invasive red water fern that cover the water.
+This prevents plankton (which require sunlight in order to survive) from growing which is a source of food for young rocky kurpers.